 Obviously, it’s relatively uncommon that a developer behind a popular open source project intentionally sabotages their work.
 But regardless of whether the culprit is a disgruntled developer, malicious outsider, a poorly maintained package, or someone/something else completely, the bottom line is similar: It’s really important to know what’s in your software.

-Here are a few steps you might consider taking to gain additional visibility into your programs:
+Here are a few steps you might consider taking to gain additional visibility into your programs and strengthen software supply chain security:

 - Use a software composition analysis tool that integrates smoothly with your CI/CD pipeline to enable frequent, automated code scanning.
 This helps quickly identify dependency issues and suggest fixes.